kohkimakimoto/essh/website/content/docs/en/modules.md

 For detail, see [hashicorp/go-getter](https://github.com/hashicorp/go-getter).

+## Installing Modules

 Modules are installed automatically when Essh runs.
-The installed modules are stored in `.essh/modules` directory if the config file that is written `import` is `esshconfig.lua` or in the current directory.
+The installed modules are stored in `.essh/modules` directory if the config file that is written `import` is `esshconfig.lua`.
 If the config file is `~/.essh/config.lua`, the modules are stored in `~/.essh/modules` directory.

 If you need to update installed modules, runs `essh --update`.